-- 18.1.3 The appropriate officer or Administrative Law Judge may consider any additional factors that establish good cause or may otherwise be relevant to the request for waiver or reduction of campaign finance penalties.
-In considering a request, the appropriate officer or Administrative Law Judge may request additional information, including but not limited to financial or other records maintained by the filer. - 18.1.4 Filers may request that the appropriate officer reconsider a request for waiver or reduction of campaign finance penalties.
+- 18.1.3 The appropriate officer may consider any additional factors that establish good cause or may otherwise be relevant to the request for waiver or reduction of campaign finance penalties for late or missing filings.
+In considering a request, the appropriate officer may request additional information, including but not limited to financial or other records maintained by the filer. - 18.1.4 Filers may request that the appropriate officer reconsider a request for waiver or reduction of campaign finance penalties.
 A filer must submit, in writing any request for reconsideration within 30 days of the date on which the waiver decision was mailed.
 The filer must present additional material facts that are significantly different than those presented in the original request for reduction or waiver. - 18.1.5 The appropriate officer will respond to requests for waiver or reduction of campaign finance penalties within 60 days.
-Failure to respond within 60 days, however, will not constitute an approval of the request.
+Failure to respond within 60 days, however, will not constitute an approval of the request. - 18.1.6 When reduced, penalties are rounded to the highest \$25.
+The appropriate officer will not reduce a penalty to an amount less than \$25, unless a full waiver has been granted. - 18.1.7 When applying Rule 18.1.2(2)(d), all outstanding penalties must be considered.